 National Braille Week — October 10-16th — #NationalBrailleWeek

 Braille is more than 200 years old and is used in 120 countries.
-Braille helps people write and read books, magazines, exam papers, business and legal documents, use phones, computers and other smart devices to name just a few.
-Braille is all around us on ATMs, elevators, way-finding signs, in hospitals, public and private buildings and beyond.
+Braille helps people write and read books, magazines, exam papers, business and legal documents, and use phones, computers, and other smart devices to name just a few.
+Braille is all around us on ATMs, elevators, way-finding signs, in hospitals, public and private buildings, and beyond.